mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 ## Terraria 1.4+ vanilla changes
 {1.4 includes several back end changes that we should point out}
 ### IProjectileSource
 With 1.4.2, the `Projectile.NewProjectile` method has additional required parameter at the beginning, denoting the source of the projectile.
-{More info on Projectile Sources}
+This parameter is useful for maintaining proper compatibility with other mods, so you should make sure to use it correctly.
+Here are some common conditinos and the `IProjectileSource` to use:

+* `ModItem.Shoot`: use the `source` passed into the method.
+* `NPC` spawning projectile in `ModNPC.AI`: use `NPC.GetProjectileSpawnSource()`
+* Spawning minions or pets in `ModBuff.Update`: use `player.GetProjectileSource_Buff(buffIndex)`
+* Spawning a projectile from another projectile: use `Projectile.GetProjectileSource_FromThis()`

 ### Minion spawning
 Summon damage (minions, sentries, and minion/sentry-shot projectiles) now scales dynamically instead of fixed on spawn.
 Modders now have to manually assign `Projectile.originalDamage` to the base damage (usually `Item.damage`) AFTER it is created (NOT in `SetDefaults`, `Shoot` in the item that spawns it a suitable place).
 Here are the two most common approaches: